-The best 10 accredited online colleges for ultrasound technicians could see you qualified within a year or build on the experience you’ve already gained in the industry.
+The top 10 accredited online colleges for ultrasound technicians could get you qualified for a new career within a year or build on the experience you’ve already gained in the industry to put better opportunities within your reach.

 What Level of Education Do You Need to Become an Ultrasound Technician?

-Degree programs and other program types can be found at both community colleges and universities throughout the nation.
-You don’t strictly need a bachelor’s degree to become an ultrasound technician; an associate’s degree meets the minimum education requirements for the industry.
-In some cases, this means you could complete your program in as little as a year by choosing a certificate program.
+Degree programs and certificate programs can be found at both community colleges and universities throughout the nation.
+You don’t strictly need a bachelor’s degree to become an ultrasound technician; an associate’s degree or postsecondary certificate will meet the minimum education requirements for the industry.
+In some cases, this means you could complete your sonography studies in as little as a year.

 What Will You Learn With a Degree Related to Ultrasound Tech?

 In addition to gaining a strong foundation in anatomy and physiology, physics, and math, you’ll typically spend your time learning about and practicing noninvasive procedures relating to cardiovascular or vascular sonography.
-In most cases, you’ll be expected to complete a set number of hours’ worth of clinical practice experience as part of the program before graduation.
+In most cases, you’ll be expected to complete a set number of hours’ worth of clinical practice experience before graduation.

 What Are the Best Ultrasound Technician Degrees?

-Washburn University offers a diagnostic medical sonography program that leads to eligibility to sit for the ARDMS or CCI credential examinations.
-What’s more, as an enrolled student, you’ll choose to pursue one of three concentration tracks: General, Cardiac, or Vascular.
-Students located close to campus also benefit from a registered ultrasound facility for practical experience.
+After completing Washburn University’s diagnostic medical sonography program, students are eligible to sit for the ARDMS or CCI credential examinations.
+In the course of their studies, enrolled students will choose to pursue one of three concentration tracks: General, Cardiac, or Vascular.

-While all coursework is available in a distance-learning format, students in this program need to meet the clinical practice requirements.
-With that said, these placements can usually be arranged close to your home or place of study.
-Thanks to a large network of affiliate sites, students will have the opportunity to study in hospitals, doctors’ offices, clinics, and other locations.
+While all medical sonography coursework in Washburn University’s program is available in a distance-learning format, students in this program also need to meet clinical practice requirements.
+These placements can usually be arranged close to your home or place of study.
+Thanks to Washburn University’s large network of affiliate sites, students will have the opportunity to study in hospitals, doctors’ offices, clinics, and other locations.

 Jackson College’s online medical sonography programs are accredited by the Commission on Accreditation of Allied Health Education Programs; JC is one of only two institutions in the country to hold this claim.
 In addition to pursuing the Associate’s in General Sonography, students can study vascular and cardiac sonography.

 This program leads to an Associate of Applied Science degree.
-As a student at JC, in addition to completing coursework, you’ll practice and apply your knowledge by completing at least 1,350 supervised clinical hours.
-Working in hospitals and other clinics, you’ll specialize in both obstetrics and the abdomen.
+In addition to completing coursework online, students of JC’s sonography degree programs will practice and apply their knowledge by completing at least 1,350 supervised clinical hours in settings like hospitals and clinics.

-SHU’s online learning program has been recognized as the top-ranked online program in Michigan, in addition to other accolades.
-The undergraduate cost of attendance is estimated at around $39,072 annually, with a list of the most up-to-date fee schedules available on the school’s tuition and fees page.
+SHU’s online learning program has been recognized as one of the top-ranked online programs in Michigan, in addition to other accolades.
+The undergraduate direct cost of earning a bachelor’s degree at Siena Heights University is estimated at around $40,222 annually, with a list of the most up-to-date fee schedules available on the school’s tuition and fees page.

 For admission into Ferris State University’s certificate program, you’ll need to be a practicing member of the American Registry for Diagnostic Medical Sonography or the American Registry of Radiologic Technologists.
-You’ll also need to be spending a minimum of four days each calendar month working as a sonographer, with evidence from your employer.
+You’ll also need to be spending a minimum of four days each calendar month working as a sonographer, as documented by your employer.

 Once enrolled, students will complete a number of core classes that cover venous ultrasound, cerebrovascular ultrasound, and arterial subject matter.
-As a fully online and reasonably short certificate program, this curriculum is suited to working professionals who want to increase their skills and competence in the area of sonography.
-Undergraduate tuition at Ferris State University is estimated at around $12,404 per year, or $443 per credit hour.
-For online learners, an online learning fee of $12 per credit hour is applied to all remote courses.
+As a fully online and reasonably short certificate program, this curriculum is a good fit for working professionals who want to increase their skills and competence in the field of sonography.
+Undergraduate tuition at Ferris State University is estimated at around $12,740 per year for the 2021-2022 school year.
+An online learning fee of $12 per credit hour is applied to all remote courses.
 You can obtain more accurate estimates for this program by using the estimated cost calculator on the university’s website.

 Fort Hays State University’s online medical diagnostic imaging program can be completed entirely remotely and leads to a Bachelor’s in Medical Diagnostic Imaging.
-You’ll have the opportunity to cross-train in numerous areas of imaging, such as in cardiovascular interventional technology, mammography, and magnetic resonance imaging.
-This is critical, as graduates with specialization in more than one area have the potential to be in greater demand in the job market.
+You’ll have the opportunity to cross-train in numerous areas of imaging, such as cardiovascular interventional technology, mammography, and magnetic resonance imaging.
+This opportunity is critical, as graduates with specializations in more than one area have the potential to be in greater demand in the job market, according to the United States Bureau of Labor Statistics (BLS).

-FHSU’s program comprises 124 credits, around half of which will provide you with a strong foundation in general education.
-As part of your program, you will need to complete laboratory assignments; however, there is no need to participate in an internship or other clinical placement, making this one of the few fully online degree-completion programs of its kind in the nation.
+FHSU’s program comprises 124 credits, around half of which will be used to provide you with a strong foundation in general education.
+As part of your program, you will need to complete laboratory assignments; however, there is no requirement that sonography students participate in an internship or another kind of clinical placement, which makes this one of the few fully online degree-completion programs of its kind in the nation.

-The Bachelor of Science program is a typical 120-credit degree, which requires 35 credits of general education coursework and 85 credits of courses from the radiologic imaging sciences curriculum.
-The degree-completion program, on the other hand, requires less study and involves practicum courses; more information on both programs can be found on the school’s website.
+The Bachelor of Science program is a typical 120-credit degree program.
+The coursework for this program consists of 35 credits of general education coursework and 85 credits of courses from the radiologic imaging sciences curriculum.
+The degree-completion program, on the other hand, requires fewer credits—since students already have an associate’s degree—and involves practicum courses; more information on both programs can be found on the school’s website.

-The total cost of attendance for Arkansas residents is estimated at around $32,270, which includes tuition of around $21,250.
-For non-residents, this rises to around $59,640, owing to the increased cost of tuition.
+The total cost of attendance for Arkansas residents for the 2021-2022 school year was estimated at around $32,245, which includes tuition of around $21,250.
+For non-residents, this rises to around $59,615, owing to the increased cost of tuition.

-State Fair Community College’s degree in diagnostic medical sonography leads to an Associate of Applied Science, comprising 80.5 credit hours.
-After completing this program, you’ll also qualify for professional licensing within the state, though you should check whether you’ll be eligible for certification or licensure in other states if you plan on working elsewhere.
+State Fair Community College’s degree in diagnostic medical sonography comprises 80.5 credit hours of study and leads to an Associate of Applied Science degree.
+After completing this program, you’ll also qualify for professional licensing within the state of Missouri, though you should check whether you’ll be eligible for certification or licensure in other states if you plan on working elsewhere.

 Accredited by the Commission on Accreditation of Allied Health Education Programs, the degree offers general and cardiac tracks, each of which lasts for 22 months.
 You’ll complete courses online, participate in an on-campus sonography lab, and be expected to complete internships at assigned clinical sites.
 The general track provides study in subjects including vascular, gynecology, obstetrics, and abdominal areas of health.

 SFCC offers some of the lowest online tuition rates around.
-Base tuition for most programs ranges from $117-$287 per credit, depending on whether you’re a Missouri resident and reside in-district.
+Base tuition for the medical sonography program for the 2021-2022 school year ranged from $317-$437 per credit, depending on whether you’re a Missouri resident and reside in-district.
+Additional online tuition rates and technology fees may apply.

-Advent Health University offers the Bachelor of Science in Imaging Sciences, which has been ranked as No. 3 for Best Return on Investment among radiology programs.
+Advent Health University offers a Bachelor of Science in Imaging Sciences degree that in 2021 earned the distinction of being ranked third on a list of national radiology programs with the Best Return on Investment.
 In this program, you’ll have the option of six specialty tracks, which include Imaging Leadership, Computed Tomography, Magnetic Resonance Imaging, Vascular Interventional, Sonography, and an Interdisciplinary track.

-In addition to being a fully online program, this curriculum’s duration is flexible; some students complete the program in as few as 18 months, while others take longer, owing to a busy work schedule.
-All students also receive structured support, much like their campus counterparts, including library access, online tutorials, and counseling.
+In addition to being a fully online program, this curriculum’s duration is flexible; some students complete the program in as little as 18 months of study, but others take longer, balancing their coursework with a busy work schedule.
+Much like their campus counterparts, all online students also receive structured support, including library access, online tutorials, and counseling.

 Fees are low at AHU, with a $20 undergraduate application fee and $300 per trimester matriculation fee.
-Undergraduate tuition for online programs is charged at a rate of around $540 per credit hour.
+Undergraduate tuition for online programs is charged at a rate of around $540 per credit hour for the 2021-2022 school year.
 For a more accurate idea of your costs, check out the university’s tuition calculator.

 Oregon Institute of Technology offers a fully online Bachelor of Science in Diagnostic Medical Sonography that can lead to a role as a qualified diagnostic medical sonographer.
 Course work in basic medical science is paired with ultrasound courses, and you’ll gain a general education foundation, too.